 Do not take this medicine when your schedule does not permit you to get a full night's sleep (8 hours).
 If you must wake up before this, you may continue to feel drowsy and have memory problems.

 Swallow the tablet whole.
 Do not break, crush, or chew it.

 Take this medicine on an empty stomach.
-Do not take eszopiclone with or immediately after a high-fat meal or a heavy meal.
+Do not take eszopiclone with or immediately after a heavy, high-fat meal.

 The dose of this medicine will be different for different patients.
 Follow your doctor's orders or the directions on the label.
 The following information includes only the average doses of this medicine.
 If your dose is different, do not change it unless your doctor tells you to do so.